The Equalizer (film): Critical response

+Writing for RogerEbert.com, Susan Wloszczyna gave the film three out of four stars, stating: "If The Equalizer lacks gravitas, it is fairly sturdy as far as pure entertainment goes ...
+And this film acts as an origin story with an ending that suggests a new franchise is afoot."
+Common Sense Media gave an expert review of 3 star rating with parents and kids giving an average of 4 stars.
+James Berardinelli of ReelViews gave the film three out of four stars, positively commenting on the pacing, further describing that it is "in no hurry to rush into things".
+For The Globe and Mail, Liam Lacey gave a two-and-a-half stars out of four, welcoming the idea of sequels to The Equalizer, "just to watch Denzel finding new ways of getting even."

+Geoffrey Macnab for The Independent favorably compared the film to Washington's films with the late Tony Scott.
+However, Macnab criticized the plot, claiming that it "makes no sense whatsoever".
+Nonetheless, he left a rating of three stars out of five.

 Sequels

 The Equalizer 2

 On February 24, 2014, seven months before the release of the film, it was announced that Sony Pictures and Escape Artists were planning a sequel, with Richard Wenk penning the script.
 In early October 2014, Fuqua said in an interview that there would be a sequel to the film only if audiences and Denzel Washington wanted it.
 He stated McCall was an interesting character and that the sequel could have more of an international flavor.
 On April 22, 2015, Sony announced that a sequel would be made.

 In July 2017, Columbia Pictures announced that a portion of the filming would take place in the Brant Rock area of Marshfield, which took place over two weeks in November 2017.
 The Equalizer 2 was released in the U.S. on July 20, 2018.

 The Equalizer 3

 In August 2018, Fuqua announced his plans to continue the film series.
 The filmmaker expressed interest in the plot taking place in an international setting.

-By January 2022, a third film was officially confirmed to be in development, with Denzel Washington returning in the titular role.
-Fuqua will once again serve as director, while principal photography scheduled to commence some time in 2022, with Washington announcing that it would be the next movie he films.
+By January 2022, a third film was officially confirmed to be in development, with Denzel Washington and Fuqua returning.
+Principal photography was scheduled to commence in 2022.
 In June 2022, Dakota Fanning was cast in a supporting role.
-Written by Richard Wenk, the movie will be produced by Todd Black, Jason Blumenthal, Steve Tisch and Denzel Washington.
-The project will be a co-production between Sony Pictures, and Escape Artists Productions.
-The film is scheduled to be released theatrically on September 1, 2023.
+Written by Richard Wenk, the movie was produced by Todd Black, Jason Blumenthal, Steve Tisch and Denzel Washington.
+The project is a co-production between Sony Pictures, and Escape Artists Productions.
+The film was released theatrically on September 1, 2023.